 7. Almond Butter Cookies by Nuttier

 Nuttier’s organic handmade artisan cookies are a healthier snack alternative for Chinese New Year.
 Handmade from nothing but the finest all-natural, 100% plant-based ingredients, people on a diabetic diet can savour these cookies which contain no refined sugars, synthetic oils, preservatives, or artificial flavours.
-This and other healthy snacks, like granola clusters and brownies, can be found on Nuttier’s website.
+Plus, their Almond Butter Cookies come in a variety of flavours, including Chocolate Chip, Earl Grey Lavender and Matcha.
+Other healthy snacks, like granola clusters and brownies, can also be purchased from their website.

 8. Dark Chocolate Melts by Bud of Joy